waltersmac/Predicting-AirBnB-Prices/README.md

 #### -- Project Status: [Active]

 ## Project Intro/Objective
-The purpose of this project is to understand and improve my knowledge of the CRISP-DM process.
+For this project, I pick a dataset from the "Inside AirBnB" website.
+Using your dataset, I choose 3 questions that I aspired to answer from the data.
+Also, the purpose of this project is to understand and improve my knowledge of the CRISP-DM process.

 ### Methods Used
 * Inferential Statistics